 Freon is a brand name for the refrigerant developed in 1928 by researchers at DuPont, and as of 2020, it is no longer manufactured in the United States.
 Also known as R-22 refrigerant, it's a chlorofluorocarbon, which in the vapor state has been shown to migrate to the upper atmosphere and react with ozone, creating atmospheric holes that allow damaging ultraviolet radiation to penetrate.
 It won't be completely banned until 2030, but supplies are low, and safer alternatives exist.

-Chances are that your heat pump already uses a Freon alternative, such as Norflurane, or R-134A refrigerant.
+Chances are that your heat pump already uses a Freon alternative.
 Only very old heat pump systems are designed to use Freon, and if yours is one of them, you may be able to use a substitute, such as R-407C, R-404A or R-410A.
 Some retrofitting might be required to make the changeover, and if it's extensive, it's because your system is old enough for you to consider replacing it with a more efficient model.

 Keep an Eye on Your Energy Bill

 Your heat pump has to be dramatically low on refrigerant for the coils to ice over, and that's usually the sign of a leak that requires professional repair; you can't fix refrigeration equipment yourself.
 If a slow leak is just starting, there may be no dramatic signs, but you'll probably notice an uptick in your electric bill.
 If you can't attribute this uptick to anything else, it's a good idea to call for a tune-up.
 Besides deep cleaning the system and checking all the controls, a service tech will be able to test for leaks and stop them before they get serious.